n8n-io/n8n-docs/docs/getting-started/create-your-first-workflow/get-product-feedback/README.md

 ## Building the Workflow

 This workflow would use the following nodes.
-- [Typeform Trigger](../../../nodes/nodes-library/trigger-nodes/TypeformTrigger/README.md) - Start the workflow when a form receives a respose
+- [Typeform Trigger](../../../nodes/nodes-library/trigger-nodes/TypeformTrigger/README.md) - Start the workflow when a form receives a response
 - [Set](../../../nodes/nodes-library/core-nodes/Set/README.md) - Set the workflow data
 - [Airtable](../../../nodes/nodes-library/nodes/Airtable/README.md) - Store the data
 - [IF](../../../nodes/nodes-library/core-nodes/IF/README.md) - Conditional logic to decide the flow of the workflow